danklotz/openNotes/micro-reviews.md

 - ⭐️ [Big Fish](https://www.imdb.com/title/tt0319061/?ref_=nm_flmg_dr_14). <3 <3 <3 One of my favorite movies <3 <3 <3
 - ⭐️ [The Big Lebowski](https://www.imdb.com/title/tt0118715/).
 And imensly good way to waste ones time.
 Probably the best slacker movie and one of the finest of them all.
 - [Bill & Ted Face the Music](https://www.imdb.com/title/tt1086064/?ref_=nv_sr_srsg_0).
 It is what it is.
 And that is fine.
 If you like Bill & Ted (like me) you will like this movie, if you don't like em or don't know em its nothing for you.
+- [Black Swan](https://www.imdb.com/title/tt0947798/?ref_=ttls_li_tt).
+Incredibly movie about ballet, which is, of course, good because it is not about ballet.
+Not for every day.
+- [Blue Jasmine](https://www.imdb.com/title/tt2334873/?ref_=nm_flmg_dr_8).
+This would be a great movie if the ending would be a little bit better.
+The way it is, however, it is just a good one.
 - ⭐️ [The Boys S1](https://www.imdb.com/title/tt1190634/episodes?season=1&ref_=tt_eps_sn_1).
 AMAZING.
 - [The Boys S2](https://www.imdb.com/title/tt1190634/episodes?season=2).
 Still good. it manages to be more structured than the first season, while being much more all over the place at the same time.
 - [The Boys S3](https://www.imdb.com/title/tt1190634/episodes?season=3).
 They go way to deep in this one.
 Better than season 2, but not as novel as season 1.
-- [Black Swan](https://www.imdb.com/title/tt0947798/?ref_=ttls_li_tt).
-Incredibly movie about ballet, which is, of course, good because it is not about ballet.
-Not for every day.
-- [Blue Jasmine](https://www.imdb.com/title/tt2334873/?ref_=nm_flmg_dr_8).
-This would be a great movie if the ending would be a little bit better.
-The way it is, however, it is just a good one.
 - [The Breakfast Club](https://www.imdb.com/title/tt0088847/?ref_=tt_tpks_tt_i_13_pd_detail_2_pbr_ic).
 Its probably because I have seen this movie when I was very young, but I just love it.
 - [Bullet Train](https://www.imdb.com/title/tt12593682/?ref_=nv_sr_srsg_1).
 Funny assassin movie with lots and lots of action.
 Popcorn flick.
 Entertaining *tarantinoesque* spectacle.
 Quite funny and over the top.
 Maybe a bit too involved at times.
 Would recommend.
 - [Burn After Reading](https://www.imdb.com/title/tt0887883/?ref_=hm_tpks_tt_t_1_pd_tp1_pbr_ic).
 Just great entertainment.
+- [The Butterfly Effect](https://www.imdb.com/title/tt0289879/?ref_=nm_knf_t_4).
+Surprisingly good popcorn movie.
+A lot of things do not work for me, but somehow it still holds together.

 - **C**
 - [Café Society](https://www.imdb.com/title/tt4513674/?ref_=nm_flmg_dr_5).
 This movie is also a mixed bag for me.
 I enjoy the premise, the style and the humor, but I did not enjoy it that much.
 Maybe its to rushed?